hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tinytroupe/examples.md

                             {"trait": "You are curious and love to learn new things."}, {"trait": "You are analytical and like to solve problems."}, {"trait": "You are friendly and enjoy working with others."}, {"trait": "You don't give up easily, and always try to find a solution.
-However, sometimes you can get frustrated when things don't work as expected."}
+However, sometimes you can get fruStarted when things don't work as expected."}
                         ])

   # ... (rest of the code)